There’s a lot more to Newcastle than brown ale and football these days, as our brief city guide explains.

 The North East is a region rich in food heritage – from Craster kippers to pease pudding.
 Much of this is showcased in the bustling city of Newcastle.
 Here’s our guide to the city’s best restaurants, food shops and foodie events.

-Whether you’re looking for designer clothes, the latest gadget or a unique handmade gift from a Christmas market, Newcastle has it covered.
+Whether you’re looking for designer clothes, the latest gadget or a unique handmade gift, Newcastle has it covered.

 Great value tickets to Newcastle